Gurobi/gurobi-optimods/docs/source/mods/opf/acopf.rst

     :hide:

     ...
-    Constructed ACOPF model with 134 variables and 218 constraints.
+    Optimize a model with 218 rows, 134 columns and 541 nonzeros ...
-    ...
-    Model Status: optimal.
+    Optimal solution found (tolerance 1.00e-03)
     ...

 The model is solved as an LP/MIP/QP by Gurobi.